What is dry brushing and what are the benefits?

 I’ve read that we should replace our dry brush every 6 to 8 months, but, obviously, that would depend on the frequency of use.
 6 to 8 months seems pretty short to me.

 Which leads me to…

 I did some research on how to clean a dry brush and was shocked to see that most articles coming up on dry brushing didn’t mention this little but oh-so-important detail!

 Since dry brushing exfoliates the skin, where do the dead skin cells go?

 Well, most of them end up on the floor (gross), some stay on your skin (hence taking a shower AFTER, Caroline), and the rest remain lodged in the bristles.
 Yikes.

 After going down the Google rabbit hole reseraching dry brushing, I did find an article that recommends we clean our brush after each use.

 For an in-depth wash — say, once a month — you wash your dry brush in soapy water.
-I’ll be using 1/45 of a teaspoon of doTERRA’s Onguard concentrate.
+I’ll be using a few drops of doTERRA’s Onguard concentrate.